Action Provider Interface¶

 In some cases, it may be useful for an Action Provider to provide an endpoint through which Action execution histories can be queried.
 This is particularly useful for administrators who are interested in collecting success and failure information from the Action Provider, or for users who simply want a list of currently executing Actions that may be waiting for some external action.
 This enumeration endpoint supports filters via query parameters to indicate to the type of ActionStatuses to return.

-filter will only retrieve Actions where the requestor’s
+Using the roles filter will only retrieve Actions where the requester’s

 identity is listed in the selected Action’s field.
 If unset, this parameter

-query can be any one or more of active
+The status query can be any one or more of active, inactive,

 states.
 If multiple statuses are queried for, the set of Actions returned will